Skip to main content

 The importance of cage football and casual games in developing the technical skills of outfield players has been well documented in recent years.
 Some current Premier League players have even acknowledged the role of cage football in their rise to stardom.

-Ultimately, the numbers highlight potential barriers that aspiring inner-city goalkeepers face compared to outfield players.
+The numbers do highlight potential barriers that aspiring inner-city goalkeepers face compared to outfield players.

 When looking for alternative pathways in urban spaces, there are fewer alternatives for young aspirant goalkeepers to explore.
 As well as chances to play in casual environments, outfield players often have access to more playing areas, resources and better quality coaching.